kanhairaval/note-taker-KR/README.md

   - [Demo](Demo)

   ## Description
   This application uses expressjs for routing and creating apis along with vanilla JS.
-It is a note taking app that allows to store notes in a quick and easy way.
+It is a note taking app that allows you to store notes in a quick and easy way.

   ## Installation
-  Please, run npm init -y and than install the inquirer modle by typing npm i inquirer@8.2.4
+  Just paste the deployed URL link in your web browser.

   ## Usage
-  Just paste the deployment link in your browser and than click get started.
+  Click get started, than start by writing the title and the note text and than hit the save button on the top right to save the note.

   ## How-to-contribute
   Just navigate over to the questions section and conatct me to contribute.

   ## Testing
-  Well, as a test this entire README has been created using the CLI and the source code of this application, but feel free to clone or fork and do your own test.
+  N/A

   ## License
   MIT